janetjotw/code-cool/content/# how-to-create-a-project.md

 # New Hugo Project

+## Overview

-This how-to document guides users in installing and running a Hugo server hosted and deployed through GitHub pages.
+This guide explains how to install and run a Hugo server hosted and deployed through GitHub pages.

 ## Install Hugo

+*Note*: This guide provides instructions that support a Macos.

+Run the below commands:

-`janetjose@Janets-MBP-2 ~ % brew install hugo`
+1. Use brew command to install hugo `janetjose@Janets-MBP-2 ~ % brew install hugo`

+2. Check the version
 `janetjose@Janets-MBP-2 ~ % hugo version`

 hugo v0.138.0+extended+withdeploy darwin/arm64 BuildDate=2024-11-06T11:22:34Z VendorInfo=brew

+3. The command shows the current working directory.
 `janetjose@Janets-MBP-2 ~ % pwd`

 /Users/janetjose

+4. Create a new Hugo site
 `janetjose@Janets-MBP-2 ~ % mkdir learnhugo`

 `janetjose@Janets-MBP-2 ~ % pwd`